cossacklabs/acra/README.md

 - Upon receiving the database response, AcraServer tries to detect AcraStructs, decrypts them, and returns the decrypted data to the application.
 - AcraConnector is a client-side daemon responsible for providing encrypted and authenticated connection between the application and AcraServer. [**AcraConnector**](https://docs.cossacklabs.com/pages/documentation-acra/#client-side-acraconnector-and-acrawriter) runs under a separate user/in a separate container and acts as middleware.
 AcraConnector accepts connections from the application, adds an extra transport encryption layer using TLS or [Themis Secure Session](http://docs.cossacklabs.com/pages/secure-session-cryptosystem/), sends the data to AcraServer, receives the result, and sends it back to the application.

-#### Integrating server-side encryption using AcraServer in Transparent proxy mode
+#### Integrating proxy-side encryption using AcraServer in Transparent proxy mode

 <p align="center"><img src="https://github.com/cossacklabs/acra/wiki/Images/readme/acra-server-proxy.png" alt="Server-side encryption using AcraServer" width="1600"></p>